Models

 Running queries

-With a bit of refactor we get the controller where only published blog posts are fetched and only id
+With a bit of refactor we get the controller where only published blog posts are fetched and only id, title, and published_at columns (attributes) are retrieved from the database.

 <?php